okbob/plpgsql_check/README.md

 It allows to pair start end and of function.

 Tracing is enabled by setting `plpgsql_check.tracer` to `on`.
-Attention - enabling this behaviour has significant negative impact on performance (against profiler).
+Attention - enabling this behaviour has significant negative impact on performance (unlike the profiler).
 You can set a level for output used by tracer `plpgsql_check.tracer_errlevel` (default is `notice`).
-The output content is limmited by lenght specified by `plpgsql_check.tracer_variable_max_length` configuration variable.
+The output content is limited by length specified by `plpgsql_check.tracer_variable_max_length` configuration variable.

 In terse verbose mode the output is reduced: